Webbnissarna/bingo-chill-app/README.md

 ## Overview

 Disclaimer: This app is not intended to be run as a public SaaS.
+It is more designed towards being used as a tool together with friends that play fair and relies a lot on an honor system.

 There is no server-authority or administration for a game session.
 This means that any player can (re)start a game (which will regenerate the board and reset progress), and that any player can claim to have completed any task.
 There also isn't any filtering for inappropriate names or icons.
-It is assumed that all players are friends and play fair.
+The Game Engine is also relatively lean and does not for example prevent players from still playing after the set time limit has run out.

 ### Game Setup